leaningtech/labs/sites/browserpod/src/content/docs/15-more/03-changelog.md

 description: "Release notes and version history for BrowserPod, covering new features, runtime improvements, and bug fixes across each release."
 ---

+## Version 2.16.0:

+- Improvements to Rust support: linux-raw-sys and rustix are now automatically overridden with a patched version

 ## Version 2.15.0:

 - Support the node:sqlite module